W A R ADIKYRIE

 auction each Monday.

-The rescue Another Chance for Horses, headed by Christy Sheidy, goes to this broker's barn the following day and videos and photographs the
+The now-disbanded rescue Another Chance for Horses went to this broker's barn the day after the auction

 over the years, I already had 7 horses and really did not need another.
 So to